EnduranceCode/windows-setup-guide/1-fundamental-software.md

 To enable *Windows Developer Mode*, follow the [official instructions](https://learn.microsoft.com/windows/apps/get-started/enable-your-device-for-development).

-The output of the command `scoop checkup`, might show some recomendations to install some additional packages.
+The output of the command `scoop checkup`, might show some recommendations to install some additional packages.
 If it does, install it using the recommended commands.

 To check if all issues were solved with the previous actions, re-run the following command: